Apply country/region context

 Using the legal entity as the controlling party

 The Country/region value in the primary address of the legal entity determines the country/region context of the controlling party.
-The default value of the Country/region field is the locale of the Finance and Operations client.
+The default value of the Country/region field is the locale of the system.
 The following illustration shows how to set the primary address of the legal entity.

 Setting another party as the controlling party